Candice LeRae: WWE

-Early years (2017–2019)
+Beginnings in NXT (2017–2020)

 On the May 3, 2017, episode of NXT, LeRae made her televised in-ring debut for WWE, participating in a #1 contender's battle royal for Asuka's NXT Women's Championship, but was unsuccessful after she was eliminated by Billie Kay.
 In July, she was announced as one of the participants for the Mae Young Classic tournament.
 LeRae defeated Renee Michelle in the first round and Nicole Savoy in the second round, but was eliminated in the quarterfinals by Shayna Baszler.

 On January 16, 2018, WWE announced that LeRae had signed a contract with the company.
 She was inserted into her husband Johnny Gargano's feud with then-NXT Champion Andrade "Cien" Almas and his manager Zelina Vega as an equaliser from Vega's interferences and attacks during their matches.
 This led to a match between the two on the April 18 episode of NXT, which LeRae won.
-Two weeks later, now working as an active competitor, LeRae lost to Bianca Belair, suffering her first loss.
+Two weeks later, now working as an active competitor, LeRae lost to Bianca Belair, suffering her first singles loss.
 In July, LeRae competed against Kairi Sane and Nikki Cross in a triple-threat #1 contender's match, which Sane won.
 After a few months of investigation, it was revealed that Gargano was the mystery attacker of Aleister Black, a storyline in which Nikki Cross was the witness.
 This sparked a match between LeRae and Cross, which Cross won.
 After a short hiatus, in what was her first appearance on the main roster, LeRae competed in her first women's Royal Rumble match at the Royal Rumble on January 27, 2019, entering at # 17 but was eliminated by Ruby Riott.
 A few months later on April 7, LeRae made her WrestleMania debut as she competed in the second WrestleMania Women's Battle Royal during the WrestleMania 35 pre-show, where she was eliminated by Asuka.
 On the April 11 episode of NXT, that was taped on NXT TakeOver: New York, LeRae returned to NXT, as she defeated Aliyah in her first match back.